Zillinium/Simple-visitor-counter/README.md

 INSTALLING INFO
    - Copy counter.php to desired path on website
-   - Make a counter.txt file in the same path as this file, it will be used for the log...
-It'll be created if it doesn't exist
+   - Make a counter.txt file in the same path as this file, this will be used for the log...

+   ( It'll be generated if not found.)

    - You can access it from <script> with GET 'show=this'
    - this way the script can be included in .html files also.